telerik/reporting-docs/embedding-reports/host-the-report-engine-remotely/rest-service-report-source-resolver/overview.md

 The Reporting REST Service's ReportSourceResolver handles reports on the server.

 [IReportSourceResolver](/api/Telerik.Reporting.Services.IReportSourceResolver) defines the behavior of an object which takes a string as an argument and resolves it to a valid __server-side__ [ReportSource]({%slug telerikreporting/designing-reports/report-sources/overview%}) object.
-The format of this string argument is a matter of imlpementation, which should contain rules for collaboration between the service clients and the report resolver on the server.
-For example, if the resolver implementation expects a string containing a path relative to the application root directory, then the client should send a string containing such path.
-If the resolver is built to resolve reports from a type name, then a type name should be provided from the service client.
-Other scenario might require a resolver implementation which expects a report id and pulls the XML report definition from a database storage by that report id, then returns it as an [XmlReportSource](/api/Telerik.Reporting.XmlReportSource).
+The format of this string argument is a matter of implementation, which should contain rules for collaboration between the service clients and the report resolver on the server.
+For example, if the resolver implementation expects a string containing a path relative to the application root directory, then the client should send a string containing such a path.
+If the resolver is built to resolve reports from a type name, then a type name should be provided by the service client.
+Another scenario might require a resolver implementation that expects a report id and pulls the XML report definition from database storage by that report id, then returns it as an [XmlReportSource](/api/Telerik.Reporting.XmlReportSource).

 The Reporting REST Service's resolver is used when resolving information for a report on the server, which includes: